rbbarbosa/Petit/exercises/ex1_lexical_analysis.md

         if n then n * factorial(n-1) else 1
         #

-The lexer should output the 19 tokens, followed by an error message on line 3, column 5, because ``#`` is an invalid character:
+The lexer should output the 19 tokens, followed by an error message on line 3, column 5, because ``#`` is an invalid character.
+The following output is expected:

     IDENTIFIER(factorial)
     (